Inspectorch: Efficient rare event exploration in solar observations: Results: Applications to solar data

 \subsection{Probing the transition region with IRIS}

-To demonstrate the versatility of \Inspectorch\ across different atmospheric regimes, we applied we applied the method to observations of a coronal hole obtained with the Interface Region Imaging Spectrograph \citep[IRIS;][]{DePontieu2014}.
-The data consist of a raster scan acquired on October 9, 2013, between 23:26 and 23:56 UT.
+To demonstrate the versatility of \Inspectorch\ across different atmospheric regimes, we applied the method to observations of a coronal hole obtained with the Interface Region Imaging Spectrograph \citep[IRIS;][]{DePontieu2014}.
+The data consist of a raster scan acquired on October 9, 2013, between 23:26~UT on October 9 and 02:56~UT on October 10, centered at (511\arcsec, 296\arcsec).
 These observations encompass several ultraviolet spectral lines formed in the chromosphere and transition region, providing access to highly dynamic plasma environments.

 In this example, we focus on the \ion{Si}{iv} 139.4~nm line, relevant for studying dynamic events in the solar chromosphere and transition region \citep[e.g.,][]{Cho_2024,2026A&A...706A..70M}.
 Although only a single line is used here, the method naturally allows for the concatenation of multiple spectral lines to jointly probe different atmospheric heights.
 As in the previous cases, each pixel is treated as an independent sample, and the optimized Normalizing Flow is evaluated across the full FOV.